Do you currently use Sales Intelligence software?

 The modern sales cycle is long, complicated, and driven by decision-making groups with conflicting priorities.
 If you’re shopping for sales intelligence software, you’re probably looking for insight that will help you reach buyers more effectively and create revenue faster.
 Admirable on both counts, but the sales intelligence vertical is still young and undefined; vendors are still vying for marketing dominance and struggling to establish a standard definition of both the technology vertical and the business best practice(s).
 It can be extremely difficult for first-time buyers to compare sales intelligence solutions and decide what’s right for their business.

 Just as the market has allowed for a broad interpretation of the term, it has also given rise to a broad array of technology vendors — each offering a different solution for a different job role and/or business objective.
 Most research has shown positive correlations between sales intelligence tools, revenue, efficiency, and win rates.
-According to Aberdeen, companies that support their sales teams with sales intelligence see an almost 29 percent increase in year-over-year revenue.1
+According to Forrester, companies that support their sales teams with sales intelligence see almost 35 percent more leads in their pipeline.

 Many sales intelligence tools help sales reps track leads through the pipeline and prioritize follow-ups based on sales stage or level of qualification.
 Instead of wasting time blindly calling cold leads, your team can focus on the most valuable, most promising deals.